 3. Walk through the wooden gate on the left and straight ahead.
 Here the woodland opens to a clearing.

 4. Follow the footpath through the meadow and downwards to the brook.
 It can get a little slippy on the latter section in the rain.

 5. Take a right at this footpath junction below.

 6. Follow this footpath for 300 metres until you reach a gate.

-6. Walk alongside the fence for 100 metres until you reach a tarmac lane and Ravensdale Cottages.
+7. Walk alongside the fence for 100 metres until you reach a tarmac lane and Ravensdale Cottages.

-7. Continue following the lane for 460 metres up to the road.
+8. Continue following the lane for 460 metres up to the road.
 Then take a right, and walk up the road for 240 metres back to you car.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!